Rafael Devers Player Props: Red Sox vs. Orioles

 Rafael Devers At The Plate

-- Devers leads Boston in total hits (24) this season while batting .255 with 16 extra-base hits.
+- Devers has 24 hits, which ranks first among Boston hitters this season, while batting .247 with 16 extra-base hits.

-- Among the qualifying batters in MLB action, he ranks 90th in batting average, 117th in on-base percentage, and ninth in slugging.
+- He ranks 103rd in batting average, 122nd in on base percentage, and 10th in slugging among the qualified hitters in baseball.

-- In 65.2% of his games this year (15 of 23), Devers has picked up at least one hit, and in eight of those games (34.8%) he recorded multiple hits.

-- He has scored in 14 of 23 games this season, and more than once 4 times.
+- He has scored in 14 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.